Skip to main content

 The Fundamental Principle

-In traditional software development, infrastructure means servers, databases, load balancers, and CDNs.
+In traditional development, infrastructure means servers, databases, load balancers, and CDNs.
 In AI-native development, context is infrastructure.
-The quality and structure of your context directly determines how effectively AI tools can assist you.
+The quality and structure of your context directly determines how effectively agents can work.

 Poor context produces poor results.
 Excellent context produces remarkable results.
 The difference is not marginal - it is exponential.